 - Students and their partners may be seen together for couple's counseling even if the partner is not a student.

 - We also provide evaluation and consultation services for substance abuse issues.
 If you have questions or concerns about your substance abuse, or want to make changes around your substance abuse, appointments can be made at the Center.

 A variety of therapy and psycho-educational groups are offered each quarter.
 Some groups are open and ongoing, which means students may join at any time.
 Other groups may be short term or closed groups.
 The groups change each quarter based on student needs.
 A staying balanced group for managing stress and anxiety is offered at least twice a year.

-We offer walk-in hours Monday through Friday.
-Students who come to our "walk-in" hours can expect to be seen briefly to arrange a short-term plan in the event of a crisis.
+We offer drop-in hours Monday through Friday.
+Students who come to our drop-in hours can expect to be seen briefly to arrange a short-term plan in the event of a crisis.
 In a true emergency on campus (not breathing, heart stopped, serious bleeding, mental health crisis): call Police Services at ext.
 6140.
 They will call Medic One who will be on campus within 2-3 minutes.
 Or you can call Medic One directly at 9-911 from a campus phone or 911 from an off campus phone.

 The Crisis Clinic is available 24/7 at 586-2800